 External Moot Court Competitions

 Marquette University Law School routinely and successfully participates in a variety of national moot court competitions.
-During the 2012-2013 school year, MULS students will compete in twelve different competitions, including the Evan A. Evans Constitutional Law Moot Court Competition and the National Appellate Advocacy Competition.
-In fall 2012, the Law School hosted the Region VIII National Moot Court Competition.
+During the 2014-2015 school year, MULS students will compete in fourteen different competitions, including the Evan A. Evans Constitutional Law Moot Court Competition and the National Appellate Advocacy Competition.
+In fall 2013, the Law School won the Region VIII Round of the National Moot Court Competition.